Bausch + Lomb Levofree 0.05% Eye Drops

 Never exceed the recommended dose.

-This medicine should be administered directly into the eye.
-Under no circumstances should it be injected.
+This medication should be administered directly into the eye.
+It should never be injected.

-When using this eye drop, wash your hands thoroughly before opening the bottle and follow these steps:
+When using this eye drop, you must wash your hands thoroughly before opening the bottle and follow these steps:

 A. Before first use